coriblount/ruby-project-guidelines/README2.md

 #### Stretch Goals
 User can leave a review for a Destination
 User can pay to remove the spam ads we have installed on our app to monetize the accidental clicking from children who think they are playing a game.
-User can log in
-User can log out